5 Common Myths about Physiotherapy

 However, rest assured that our physiotherapists treat with the absolute genuine intent to relieve people of pain and provide immediate comfort post treatment.

-Pivotal Motion Physiotherapy is located in Inner North Brisbane and can assist you with a variety of injuries including shoulders, knees, jaw pain.
+Pivotal Motion Physiotherapy is located in Inner North Brisbane and can assist you with a variety exercise physiotherapy for injuries including shoulders, knees, jaw pain.
 Pivotal Motion treats patients aged from 10 to 94 years of age, big and small.
 Book an appointment online or call us today on 07 3352 5116.